Freedom High School Counseling Department

 What resources are available for my struggling student?

 One of the best resources available to your child is his/her current classroom teacher.
-Activities buses run after school on Tuesdays and Thursdays.
+Activities buses run after school on Tuesdays and Wednesdays.
 Staying after for extra help is a critical component of getting back on track.
 Additionally, the National Honor Society provides tutoring after school on these days as an additional layer of support.
-A list of private, for-hire tutors is available from the counseling office.
-(Please note that these tutors are not officially endorsed by PWCS, and have provided their names to us voluntarily.
-Parents/guardians should be sure to use good judgment in selecting private tutors.)
+Varsity online tutoring is available for all PWCS students for the 2024-25 school year.Why can't my student double up on academic subjects?

 Many courses have specific prerequisites that cannot be waived.
 If "Level 3" of a course requires successful completion of "Level 2," a student cannot take both levels concurrently.
 Additionally, schools are governed by regulations and legal statutes regarding class size, so space availability must be considered.
 Finally, school and division policies may prohibit certain situation regardless of other considerations, for example at Freedom High School no two English courses may be taken concurrently.